-Slide/Action Content Though sounding is a valuable tool, developing the skill to apply sounding knowledge effectively takes practice and experience.
-Boring Boring is the best way to verify hinge and wedging platform conditions.
+Boring is the best way to verify hinge and wedging platform conditions.
 You should consider boring when felling standing dead trees or trees where you suspect rot.
 Monitor the cut chips while boring.
-Rotten fiber will often appear as darker brown dust that is distinctly different from the longer wood chips of sound wood.
+Rotten fiber will often appear as darker brown dust that is distinctively different from the longer wood chips of sound wood.
 You should bore vertically and perpendicular to the hinge wood to reduce the impacts to the hinge and wedging platform.
 Be careful not to compromise the hinge wood.

 Remember: Observe overhead hazards and look up often!

 Though sounding and boring are valuable tools for the sawyer, developing the skill to apply this knowledge effectively takes practice and experience.
 Become familiar with decay profile characteristics and the species you work with.

-Lean: Side lean is generally more difficult to control than front or back lean.
-Always plan to increase hinge length with a side-leaning tree.
-With a front or back lean, it is generally best to design the hinge closer to 80 percent to either maximize room for wedging (neutral or back lean) or the slab size for a triangle back cut (forward lean).
-Live or dead tree: Dead fiber is generally less flexible than fiber in a live or green tree.
+- Lean: Side lean is generally more difficult to control than front or back lean.
+Always plan to increase hinge length with a side leaning tree.
+With a front or back lean, it is generally best to design the hinge closer to 80 percent to either maximize room for wedging (neutral or back lean), or the slab size for a triangle back cut (forward lean). - Live or dead tree: Dead fiber is generally less flexible than the fiber in a live or green tree.
 Expect less hinge control with dead trees.

-DISPLATITION TO THE PROPERTY OF THE PROPERTY O
+Undercuts

-Slide/Action Content Slide 32: Undercuts Undercuts Undercuts Say: Correctional Open Barokali An undercut removes the wedge section on the front part of the tree that you are felling.
-The undercut forms an opening (notch) in the bole to set the front portion of the hinge.
+An undercut removes the wedge section on the front part of the tree that you are felling.
+The undercut forms an opening (notch) in the bole to set the front portion of the hinge (figure 2.3.20).

 An undercut made with a 45-degree opening and the sloping cut on the top is called a "conventional undercut."
 This method originally came from using axes to chop out the undercut.

 The "open-face undercut" is defined as an undercut that has an opening angle of 70 degrees or more.
 A wider undercut enables the tree to stay attached to the stump for longer.

 The "Humboldt undercut" has a 45-degree opening and the sloping cut on the bottom.
 Sawyers often use this undercut when working on steep ground.
 This method can also make removing large undercuts easier when felling large-diameter trees.

+Dutchman

+Regardless of the angles of the two cuts that form the undercut, you should match both cuts exactly to avoid forming a bypass (Dutchman), as shown in figure 2.3.21, which could cause the hinge to break prematurely and result in the loss of control when felling.

+Figure 2.3.21-Examples of bypass cuts and the cuts required to fix them.

+Step or Stump Shot

-DISPLAY NEXT SLIDE Slide 33: Dutchman Dutchman Outchman Say: Regardless of the angles of the two cuts that form the undercut, you Compression by Contraction Con should match both cuts exactly to avoid forming a bypass (Dutchman), which could cause the hinge to break prematurely and result in the loss of control when felling.
-DISPLAY NEXT SLIDE Slide 34: Stump Shot Stump Shot Stump Shot Say: The Occupational Safety and Health Administration (OSHA) requires the use of a step (stump shot) when the undercut is less than 70 degrees.
-You create a stump shot by making the backcut slightly above the apex of the notch.
-The intent is to prevent the bole of the tree the size and condition of the tree.
+Step or stump shot: The Occupational Safety and Health Administration (OSHA) requires the use of a step (stump shot) when the undercut is less than 70 degrees.
+You create a stump shot by making the backcut slightly above the apex of the notch (figure 2.3.22).
+The intent is to prevent the bole of the tree from sliding back over the stump.
+The height of the step depends on the size and condition of the tree.

-Instructors Guide 17
+Figure 2.3.22-An example of a step (stump shot).